heejinsoulyves/heejinsoulyves.github.io/_posts/2025-06-03-Andor-s2-TLOU-s2-Resident-Playbook.md

 **Rewatching.** I feel like I want to rewatch Neon Genesis Evangelion and Nevertheless.

-Let me know what you're up to lately and thinking about lately!
+Let me know what you're up to and thinking about lately!